 In a 7-0 decision, the Maryland Court of Appeals overturned a Montgomery County trial judge’s ruling in Lockshin v.
-Semsker that Maryland’s medical malpractice cap applies to all malpractice lawsuits, including those where one of the parties waived health claims arbitration.
+Semsker that Maryland’s medical malpractice cap applies to all malpractice lawsuits, including those where one party waived health claims arbitration.

 But that is not the only blow the opinion gives to Maryland malpractice lawyers and their clients.
-The court also ruled that because the cap applies, any pro rata reduction – in this case, $1 million – applies after the cap has been applied.
-The practical difference in this ruling for the Plaintiffs in this case is that it reduced their already reduced jury award from $2,172,936 to $1,766,686, a difference of more than $400,000.
+The court also ruled that because the cap applies, any pro rata reduction—in this case, $1 million—applies after they have applied the cap.
+The practical difference in this ruling for the Plaintiffs, in this case, is that it reduced their already reduced jury award from $2,172,936 to $1,766,686, a difference of more than $400,000.

 Finally, in a non-cap related issue, the court also ruled that if medical bills have been waived, Defendant can seek, via a post-trial motion for remitter, to reduce the verdict by the amount of the waived or reduced bills after the verdict.